openaps/docs/docs/Log-clean-analyze-with-openaps-tools/using.md

 `$ openaps last_four_hours`

 You will see that it invokes each of the reports you specified in the order you specified.
-It prints each step out to the terminal window, and you will find that the corresponding output files have been created.
+It prints each step out to the terminal window, and you will find that the corresponding output files have been created. ill find that the corresponding output files have been created.

 Just like with devices and reports, the alias is now part of your openaps configuration.
 You can view all of your aliases with `$ cat openaps.ini` or by using `$ openaps alias show`.
 Similarly, you can remove aliases with `$ openaps alias remove <alias_name>`.